 - Helping to attract, retain and motivate employees.

-- Meeting both organisation objectives and employee needs.
+- Meeting both employee needs and organisation priorities.

 - Enhancing the reputation of an organisation as an employer of choice through its capacity to place a value on the wider non-financial benefits of working for an organisation.